benchristelcom/benchristelcom.github.io/src/heroes4/castles-of-annuvin.md

 ## Special features

+- Capture 3 of the 6 Castles to win.
+There's no tedious endgame on this map.
-- No taverns after you hire your two starting heroes.
-Additional heroes can be obtained from prisons.
+- There are no taverns after you hire your two starting heroes, so choose wisely.
+However, your starting heroes can be any class, including Barbarian.
+  Later in the game, you can obtain additional heroes by rescuing them from prisons.
-- Creature dwellings revert to the red (Might) player every turn, removing the need for caravan micro.
-Red's starting towns can't build caravans.
+- Creature dwellings revert to the red (Might) player every turn, removing the pressure to micromanage your caravans and dwellings.
+The castle towns, including Red's starting town, can't build caravans.
-- Lots of hero leveling and multiclassing opportunities.
+- There are plenty of hero leveling and multiclassing opportunities.
 It should be possible to get grandmaster in 2 or 3 skills.
+- The map is designed so every class and skill is useful.
+Stealth and Diplomacy are two of the best skills in the mid-to-late game.
+Multiclassing your spellcaster to Wizard, Demonologist, Archmage, Enchanter, Heretic, or Dark Priest will pay off.
+- Treasures and powerful artifacts abound in the dungeons, mountains, and caves around the map — but do you dare risk your Castles to seek them?

 ## Victory condition